 They also serve the delicious T2 tea range which was always going to make them a winner for me and their coffee is roasted locally in Hervey Bay for the caffeine drinkers.

 Probably my most memorable sighting here was a Southern Boobook hidden in amongst dried palm fronds at eye level, I’ve seen them before but never so close.
 It’s also a reliable spot for Tawny Frogmouths, one of my favourite birds, they really are so adorable.

-Other birds we’ve seen here on recent visits include: Magpie geese, Black swans, Leaden flycatchers, Sulphur crested cockatoo, Kookaburra, Sacred Kingfishers, Blue face honeyeaters, Brown & Lewins honeyeaters, Dusky moorhen, Pelican, Hardheads, Purple swamphens, dollar birds, Australasian grebe, little shrike thrush, black wing stilts, pacific black ducks, cattle egret, little and intermediate egret, spoonbills, black necked stork, little corella, rainbow & palehead lorikeet, butcher birds, magpies, eurasian coots and the list goes on.
-Some of the scrubby back tracks are popular with the smaller birds like rufous and grey fantails, mistletoe birds and fairy wrens.
+Other birds we’ve seen here on recent visits include: Magpie geese, Black swans, Leaden flycatchers, Sulphur crested cockatoo, Kookaburra, Sacred Kingfishers, Blue face honeyeaters, Brown & Lewins honeyeaters, Dusky moorhen, Pelican, Hardheads, Purple swamphens, dollar birds, Australasian grebe, little shrike thrush, black wing stilts, scarlet honeyeaters, pacific black ducks, cattle egret, little and intermediate egret, spoonbills, black-necked stork, little corella, rainbow & palehead lorikeet, butcher birds, magpies, Eurasian coots and the list goes on.
+Some of the more overgrown and less popular tracks towards the back are popular with the smaller birds like rufous and grey fantails, mistletoe birds and fairy-wrens.

 If you enjoy Arkarra lagoons you might also like the Hervey Bay botanic gardens, it’s another spot with good bird and wildlife but short easy walks suitable for all the family.